 It’s hard to miss the stories that house prices have been rising, and fast over the past decade.
-In Brisbane, the median house price is expected to increase from $552,000 to $665,000 by 2022.
 There are also tax benefits for owning your own home over the long term because you don’t pay capital gains tax on your primary place of residence.

 However, while house prices have consistently risen long-term, it’s important to understand that they can have periods of weak growth or even drop in value.
 Home owners need to be prepared to cope during these periods and understand that home ownership is a long-term investment strategy.

 When you own your own home, you are in charge of all the decisions about how your house looks and which room is used for what.
 You can choose to make modifications in rooms or even renovate as your family situation changes.

 As you pay off your mortgage and as your property’s value increases over time, the difference between what you owe on your house and what it’s actually worth also grows.
 This is called equity, which is the amount you would have left over if you sold your home and paid off your home loan.
 But, before you do that, you can use this equity to add value to your home by renovating and even invest for the future through shares or a managed fund.
 The more equity you have, the more financially secure you are.

 If history is anything to go by, then the cost of renting will steadily increase over time due to inflation and growing property prices.
 Depending on where you live, your mortgage repayments may initially be higher than the cost of renting, but over the life of the loan, the interest charged reduces as the principal is paid off.
 Many people pay off their mortgage in under 30 years and are free of re-payments.
 Renters will always have to make monthly rental payments.